 The gods of fashion may not love it, but the season is here.
 It’s the time of the year when it’s perfectly acceptable to pair red and green.
-Before we talk about Ukrainian spider webs, it’s worthy to note that it’s been a few days since Christmas and a few hours to the new year, yet the matching pyjamas seem to keep replenishing themselves.
+Before we talk about Ukrainian spider webs, it’s worth noting that it’s been a few days since Christmas and a few hours into the new year, yet the matching pyjamas seem to keep replenishing themselves.

 Oh well, who’s complaining?
 Tis the season, innit?

 Christmas is celebrated around the world as the season of love, gifts, trees, and a popular favourite: zero Slack messages.
 Extremely convenient that it is just at the end of the year, it’s time to kick back, relax, reflect on the year that has just gone by, and plan for what’s ahead.

 In many countries, Christmas is celebrated differently.
 Here in Nigeria, growing up, you starve until the main Christmas lunch (which takes 200 hours to prepare, by the way) is ready.
 I’m not sure whose genius idea that was, but here we are.